 I then assembled the table and was happy with the shape and size.
 Although I didn’t want to refinish the legs, (for character), I wanted them a little darker for a better contrast with the table top so I applied two coats of dark brown stain without sanding.

-In order to complete the space, I shopped a little, finding a chalkboard and a 1950s classroom poster.
+In order to complete the space, I put up a chalkboard and a 1950s classroom poster.
 I added a second hand pedestal globe I had bought a year or two ago, along with an old oak chair I also had (from a church sale years ago).

 I decided to use a chest from a previous blog post to store schoolbooks, placing it right next to the desk.

-And to finish off the space, I added a few second hand wooden folk art birds along with a few other interesting pieces for the table top.
-Even though the pieces were bought at different times, with no specific purpose in mind, they coordinate nicely- staying within a colour palet you enjoy, as well as similar tones (muted colours, pastels or bright vibrant colours), helps things coordinate.
+To finish off the space, I added a few second hand wooden folk art birds along with a few other interesting pieces for the table top.
+Even though the pieces were bought at different times, with no specific purpose in mind, they coordinate nicely- staying within a colour palet you enjoy, as well as similar tones (muted colours, pastels or bright vibrant colours), helps things coordinate when you’re ready to use them.